vagmcs/python-blueprint/.github/pull_request_template.md

 - [ ] I have updated the name of PR to correct format `[issue-number] A brief description`.
 - [ ] I have performed a self-review of my code.
-- [ ] I have added or updated unit tests to cover my changes.
-- [ ] I have added or updated integration tests to cover my changes.
+- [ ] I have added or updated unit/integration tests to cover my changes.
 - [ ] I have documented any relevant changes in the documentation.

 ## Risk Level